sadhal/gradle-spingboot-seed/README.md

 oc new-project contacts-dev
 oc new-project contacts-test

 # Enter the jenkins project from Web Console.
 Add to project - jenkins pipeline.
 Even ephemeral works for this demo.
+Or from CLI:
+oc new-app --template=jenkins-ephemeral -n jenkins
-# Log in to jenkins with openshift credentials.
+# Log in to jenkins with openshift credentials via Web Console.

 # Log in as system:admin in CLI in order to edit user policies for jenkins:
 oc login -u system:admin